 Her first stage play, the award winning Oho Ake premiered in Wellington in 2004, produced by Tawata Productions.
 In 2007, Mīria made her international debut as a playwright.

-In 2017, Mīria was the Fulbright-Creative New Zealand Pacific Writer in Residence at University of Hawai’i, Mānoa and won the Bruce Mason Playwriting Award.
+In 2017, Mīria was the Fulbright-Creative New Zealand Pacific Writer in Residence at University of Hawai’i, Mānoa and won the Bruce Mason Playwriting Prize.

-In 2021, as part of Tawata Productions’ current programme, Mīria has created and directed Big Hair, Don’t Care, a digital kōrero that celebrates and innovates conversations with Māori, Pasifika and women of Colour artists of theatre and film.
-Big Hair, Don’t Care will be published online throughout Tawata’s social media platforms.
+In 2022, as part of Tawata Productions’ current programme, Mīria created and directed Big Hair, Don’t Care, a web-series that celebrates and innovates conversations with Māori, Pasifika and women of colour artists of theatre and film.

 Alongside Hone Kouka, Mīria is the co-founder and co-director of Māori, Pacific and international Indigenous theatre and dance platform, Kia Mau Festival.